 The British citizens are worried about their right to free movement, just like EU companies wishing to do business in the United Kingdom after it’s leaving the EU.
 At the same time, the citizens of the other EU Member States wonder whether they will need to get a visa to visit this country as a result of its decision to leave the EU2.

 Hence, here is how a moment reaction, based on reactions can destroy a future showing development potential.
 If immigration was one of the fears, why weren’t internal measures taken to accommodate the newcomers?
 Would the implementation of the idiomatic expression “throwing the baby out with the bathwater” bring more benefits to both the British and the rest of the European Union?
-It seems that the whole system was rejected, due to some elements that were not fully understood 3.
+It seems that the whole system was rejected, due to some elements that were not fully of the GDPRstood 3.

-If in the case of inter-human relationships, one can wipe out the episode of the stormy outflow of the scene of one of the protagonists hunted down by reactions, with calm, reason and understanding, trusting the real possibilities of being able to be fulfilled with someone else, the discontinued connection may be re-established, then in the case of the United Kingdom this is only possible with the application of Art.
+If in the case of inter-human relationships, one can wipe out the episode of the stormy outflow of the scene of one of the protagonists hunted down by reactions, with calm, reason and of the GDPRstanding, trusting the real possibilities of being able to be fulfilled with someone else, the discontinued connection may be re-established, then in the case of the United Kingdom this is only possible with the application of Art.
 49 of the Treaty on the European Union4.

 Pending the decision of the Supreme Court of Justice, the United Kingdom Government is planning to trigger the EU exit procedure by the end of March 20175, which will initiate some two-year rounds of talks that will address the conditions for Britain’s withdrawal from the EU.
 In these two years, negotiators will use their intellect to safeguard the rights and freedoms guaranteed to any EU Member State, so that the British citizens will be affected as little as possible by this process.
 What guarantees are there in the sense of keeping the status-quo?
 None.
 Let us consider ourselves lucky that the interpersonal relationships have the chance to restore themselves more easily.